-Grove, Jeffrey W., Professor.
+Grove, Jeffrey W., Acting Associate Dean for Academic Affairs and Professor.
 A.B., Juniata College, 1965; J.D., George Washington University, 1969.
 Jeffrey W. Grove served for two years as law clerk to Honorable R.J.
 Aldisert, United States Court of Appeals for the Third Circuit.
 During 1979-80 he was a Visiting Professor at the University of Idaho College of Law.
 His principal area of emphasis is federal jurisdiction and procedure.

 Harvey, William F., Carl M. Gray Professor of Law.
 A.B., University of Missouri, 1954; J.D., Georgetown University, 1959; LL.M., 1961.
-William F. Harvey served as Dean of the School of Law from 1972 until 1979, when he stepped down to accept an appointment as the Carl M. Gray Professor of Law.
-The Gray Professorship is the first endowed professorship at the School of Law.
-Before joining the faculty in 1968, Professor Harvey was on the faculty of the Washburn University School of Law.
-He teaches in the trial advocacy, evidence, federal jurisdiction and civil procedure areas.
-Professor Harvey is the co-author of six volumes of Vernon's Kansas Statutes Annotated and seven volumes on the Indiana Rules of Civil Procedure Annotated, published as part of West Publishing Company's Indiana Practice series.
-Professor Harvey is a member of the American Law Institute, a Fellow of the American Bar Foundation, and a member of the Indiana Civil Code Study Commission, the Governor's Committee on Mental Health Laws, and the Indiana Supreme Court Advisory Committee.
+Professor Harvey was the Dean of the School of Law from 1973 to 1979, when he accepted an appointment as the Carl M. Gray Professor of Law.
+It is the first endowed professorship at the School of Law.
+He is the author of thirteen volumes, and teaches civil procedure, evidence, and trial advocacy.
+Professor Harvey has written briefs in several significant cases, such as Bakke v.
+Regents of the University of California and Milliken v.
+Bradley, and has written for several national publications.
+He is a member of several professional associations and is admitted to practice in Indiana, Virginia, and the District of Columbia.